 The project in summary

-Art-education activities and workshops at the Irida Women’s Center (Thessaloniki, Greece) for migrant and refugee women.
+Open psychosocial support sessions through artistic activities and community-led activities through arts at the Irida Women’s Center (Thessaloniki, Greece) for migrant and refugee women.

 The project in detail